-Goal IV: Maintain full access to library service within Dane County for every resident of Dane County Strategies:
+Goal IV: Maintain full access to library service within Dane County for every resident of Dane County - Peace & Justice Strategies:

-- A. Maintain service model that towns and villages under 2,500 residents are better served by DCLS - B. Enforce full county funding of Reimbursement Programs without compromising direct services - C. Evaluate methodology and measurements used for Reimbursement Programs - D. Provide, per WI State Statute 43, reimbursement to each public library in Dane County equal to 70% of operating cost for providing service to residents of areas taxed by the county of library services, in lieu of the standard package of non-exempt reimbursement and delivery, outreach and facilitating cross-municipal compensation - E. Reimburse libraries in adjacent counties for service to Dane County residents as required by WI State Statute - F. Recommend and advocate for changes in state law, county ordinance, and contractual agreements that will enable library services in Dane County to be delivered equitably, effectively, and efficiently
+- A. Maintain service model that towns and villages under 2,500 residents are better served by the umbrella of the Dane County Library Service - B. Enforce full county funding of the Operating and Facility Reimbursement Programs without compromising direct services - ${\bf C.} \quad {\bf Evaluate\ methodology\ and\ measurements\ used\ for\ reimbursement\ program}$ - D. Offer, as required by WI State Statute, reimbursement to each public library in Dane County equal to 70% of the state defined operating cost for providing service to residents of areas taxed by the county of library services, in lieu of the standard package of non-exempt reimbursement and delivery, outreach and facilitating crossmunicipal compensation - E. Secure funding sufficient to reimburse libraries in adjacent counties for service to Dane County residents as required by WI State Statute 43.12 - F. Recommend and advocate for changes in state law, county ordinance, and contractual agreements that will enable library services in Dane County to be delivered equitably, effectively, and efficiently